 Gentoo is a leading provider of social housing with over 29,000 properties.
 They provide more than 60,000 people in Sunderland with a place they can call home.

-The complex transaction, which completed on 26th January 2023, sees £360m of legacy, partly syndicated debt refinanced by a 40 year £110m private placement and £350m in bank facilities provided by NatWest, ABN AMRO, and HSBC.
+The transaction sees £360m of legacy, AMRO, and HSBC. partly syndicated debt refinanced by a 40 year £110m private placement and £350m in bank facilities provided by NatWest, ABN

-The new facilities feature more favourable financial covenants and controls, are materially more security efficient, and include £150m in new Revolving Credit Facilities to bolster liquidity and enable delivery of Gentoo’s development and stock investment programmes.
+The new facilities feature more favourable financial covenants and controls, are materially more security efficient, and enable delivery of Gentoo’s development and stock investment programmes.